 The Multicultural Resource Center has a team of trained staff who facilitate interactive training sessions to foster and develop diversity and multicultural competency through awareness, knowledge, and skills.

 The MRC offers workshops/trainings every semester.
-Due to COVID-19, each workshop will be offered via zoom.
-To view the workshop schedule and register to attend for the Spring 2021 term, click here.
+Each workshop will be offered via zoom.
+The full schedule for the Spring 2022 term is forthcoming.

 Learn more about the training sessions that we offer by browsing the sections outlined below.

 Workshops & Trainings

 In this 1.5 hour training, we guide participants through personal reflections to unpack their understanding of gender and the larger representations of the gender binary.
 We also provide tips to actively practice gender inclusion.